CalvinHartwell/canonical-kubernetes-demos/README.md

 Select a region in aws [us-east-1]: eu-west-1

-Enter a name for the Controller [aws-eu-west-1]: rancher-k8s
+Enter a name for the Controller [aws-eu-west-1]: canonical-kubernetes

-Creating Juju controller "rancher-k8s" on aws/eu-west-1
-Looking for packaged Juju agent version 2.3.2 for amd64 Launching controller instance(s) on aws/eu-west-1...
+Creating Juju controller "canonical-kubernetes" on aws/eu-west-1 Looking for packaged Juju agent version 2.3.2 for amd64 Launching controller instance(s) on aws/eu-west-1...
  - i-08ce69142f943b5a4 (arch=amd64 mem=4G cores=2)eu-west-1a"